City Council creates Energy Advice Officer role to help Council Tenants save energy

 The Council employs two energy advice officers who visit social housing tenants to help them keep their energy bills as low as possible.

 Fuel poverty can be defined as where people are struggling to afford to heat their homes to a reasonable temperature – it is caused by a combination of high energy costs, low income and poor energy efficiency of the home.
 Council tenants are responsible for their own energy bills and tenants on lower incomes are naturally at risk.

-The Energy Advice Officers aim to visit every Council home to advise on the following:
+The Energy Advice Officers have visited (or tried to) every Council home to advise on the following:

 - Energy saving measures in the building – referrals for boiler upgrades and heating controls, insulating the loft and draught proofing can all make a difference

 - Energy bills – a range of heating upgrade projects, advising tenants on meter and tariff changes and engaging with heating upgrades as appropriate.

 Outcomes and benefits delivered:

 From 1 April 2018 to 31 March 2019 , of the Council’s 7,579 properties, 758 (~10%) received an Energy Advice visit.
 Energy Advice Officers (EAOs) have now visited or tried to visit all properties.
 Case studies are included here as many of the tenants are very vulnerable and require a high level of support.

 This year, savings to tenants from the service so far are estimated to be £120,380.